Daughter of a Wine-o

 San Francisco Chronicle Review: It's impressive for Cerise owner Peter Knez and winemaker Anthony Filiberti to put so much wine, from a key vineyard, into the bottle for this price.
 Mandarin orange and tart cherry, with a perfect coral hue and firm mineral, and yet its richness makes it perfect for even substantial fare.

-Because it was recommended so highly, I was very interested to taste this wine and see if it lived up to it's qualifications on the top 100 list.
+My Review: Because it was recommended so highly, I was very interested to taste this wine and see if it lived up to it's qualifications on the top 100 list.
 It has a pale pink, almost coral color and the aroma was a mixture of strawberry, cream and a hint of earthy spice.
 The flavor is slightly zesty right off the bat, but it becomes smooth and has a great citrusy freshness.
 I think this would be a great summer wine to enjoy outside and I would love to try it paired with a spicy Thai dish or grilled chicken with a fresh salad.
 During this tasting, however, I did not try it with food.

 Tasting - Reserve Grand Veneur Côtes du Rhône